MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Why are some fields non-editable, although the record is set as editable?

-A field can be noneditable in the following cases:
+A field can be non-editable in the following cases:
 - The field is calculated
 - The field is required in the CRM

 ### How are hyperlink formula fields from Salesforce CRM displayed in Copilot for Sales?

 In Salesforce CRM, hyperlink formula fields are rendered as rich text in Salesforce Lightning, allowing users to click on the link.
-In Copilot for Sales, hyperlink formula fields containing URLs (but no images) are displayed as clickable links.
+In Copilot for Sales, hyperlink formula fields containing URLs (without images) are displayed as clickable links.

 ### Why are users getting an error with error code 4100 when viewing a CRM record?